JorgeETorradoF/Turtlebot3-Random-Point-Based-Autonomous-Exploration/README.md

 4. Run the autonomous exploration node:

     ```bash
-    rosrun <name of your ros package that contains the autonomous exploration> AutonomousExploration.py
+    rosrun <package_name> AutonomousExploration.py
     ```
+    here you must replace <package_name> with the name of your ros package that contains the autonomous exploration